Chemical Kinetics-NCERT Solutions

 Determine the rate law and the rate constant for the reaction.

 Ans.
-Let the order of the reaction with respect to A be and with respect to B be y.
+Let the order of the reaction with respect to A be x and with respect to B be y.

 Therefore, rate of the reaction is given by,